cjdbarlow/Part-One/cerebral_blood_flow.md

   Additionally, the alkalosis causes a left-shift of the oxyhaemoglobin curve.
 This reduces offloading of oxygen, causing hypoxia and subsequent vasodilation.
   <br>
   * There is a right-shift in chronic hypercapnoea
-  The mechanism of action is complex, but involves local increase in H<sup>+</sup> ions
+  The mechanism of action is complex, but involves local increase in H<sup>+</sup> ions.
   * Changes to CBF with CO<sub>2</sub> are dependent on current arteriolar tone - vasodilatory effects of CO<sub>2</sub> are significantly reduced when the perfusing pressure is low.

 <object data="resources\PaCO2-vsCBF.svg" type="image/svg+xml"></object>